AGiantSquid/pants_namespace_packages_demo/README.md

-# pants namespace packages demo
+# Pants Namespace Packages Demo

 This demonstrates how to set up a python monorepo that uses namespace packages.